Uberspace/lab/source/guide_fmdserver.rst

 Download Link (11.9.2025)
 https://gitlab.com/fmd-foss/fmd-server/-/archive/v0.11.0/fmd-server-v0.11.0.zip

-Rename to fmd-foss, unzip and copy the folder fmd-server to fmd-foss (you have the create this folder) into your /home/isabell/fmd-foss/
+Rename to fmd-server, unzip and copy the new folder fmd-server to fmd-foss (you have the create this folder) into your /home/isabell/fmd-foss/

 Use any sftp programm like filezilla or use the shell to copy the servers source code to your webhost.